4.1 Who are the target buyers?

 Motivated by regulatory arbitrage and compliance:

 Underwriters and insurers seek ever-green CDS markets to govern and buy out.
 Think here of Nsika Mosondo, Chief Financial Officer of the ‘Old Mutual-NASASA Facility’.
 Nsika provides the full notional guarantee on bank-originated credit.
-Why?
-Old Mutual is a multi-line insurer and bank ($ 4 billion market cap) operating across Africa and Asia.
+Why? is a multi-line insurer and bank ($ 4 billion market cap) operating across Africa and Asia.
 Nsika is buying a 'token warrant': the option to govern at least $500 million in trade finance over Africa and Asia.
-This is a strategic governance advantage which, as a bank, he cannot exercise through equity post 2008 regulations.
-The cost of the opportunity is minimised through an AI-selected CDS portfolio, which Nsika deems superior to industry-standard Logit predictions of risk.
+This is a strategic governance (i.e. risk management) advantage which, as a bank, he cannot exercise through equity post 2008 regulations.
+The cost of the opportunity is minimised through an AI-selected CDS portfolio, which Nsika deems to industry-standard Logit predictions of risk.
 Consider the calculus: Nsika believes a $500 million guarantee can bootstrap a $2 billion guarantee for the bank within 2 years through CDS-reinvestments.
-The expected loss is $7 million; the net benefit is over $400 million in protocol profits, compliant governance rights, and earned credit fees for the bank.
+The expected loss is $7 million; the net benefit is over $400 million in protocol profits, compliant governance rights (hedging), and earned credit fees for the bank.

 Motivated by real-world impact, crypto-native transparency and capital redistribution